Deep Submodular Peripteral Networks: Introduction and Background

-The second problem addressed in this paper is the following: how best, in a modern machine-learning context, can one learn a scaling from oracles that, for a given query, each provide numerically graded pairwise comparisons between two choices?
+The second problem we address in this paper is the following: how best, in a modern machine-learning context, can one learn a scaling from oracles that, for a given query, each provide numerically graded pairwise comparisons between two choices?
 That is, given two choices, $A$ and $B$, an oracle provides a score $\text{\emph{Score}}(A,B) \in \mathbb R$ which is positive if $A$ is preferred to $B$, negative if $B$ is preferred to $A$, zero if indifferent, and where the absolute value provides the degree of preference $A$ or $B$ has over the other.
-The oracle could be an individual human annotator, or could be a combinatorially expensive desired target function --- in either case we assume that while it is infeasible to optimize over the oracle, it is feasible to query.
+The oracle could be an individual human annotator, or could be a combinatorially expensive desired target function --- in either case we assume that it is infeasible to optimize over the oracle but it is feasible to query.
+Learning a ``scaling'' means learning a scalar-valued function $f$ that respects these graded pairwise scores in that $f(A) - f(B) \approx \text{\emph{Score}}(A,B)$.

 A special case of such preference elicitation from human oracles have been studied going back many decades.
 For example, the psychometric ``Law of comparative judgment"~\citep{thurstone1927law} focuses on establishing numeric interval scales based on knowing preferences between pairs of choices (e.g., $A$ vs $B$).
 The Bradley-Terry~\citep{bradley1952rank} model (generalized to ranking elicitations in the Luce-Shephard model~\citep{luce1959individual,shepard1957stimulus}) also involves preferences among elements of pairs.
 These preferences, however, are not graded and rather are either only binary ($A \prec B$ or $B \prec A$), ternary (allowing also for indifference), or quaternary (allowing also for incomparability).
 Thus, each oracle query provides minimal information about a pair.
 Therefore, multiple preference ratings are often aggregated where a collection of (presumed random i.i.d.) oracles vote on the preference between items of the same pair.
 This produces a histogram of preference ratings $C_{ij}$ (a count of how many times $i$ is preferred to $j$~\citep{silverstein2001efficient}) and this can be used in modern reinforcement learning with human feedback (RLHF) systems~\citep{wirth2017survey,christiano2023deep,ouyang2022training,zhan2023provable,wang2023rlhf} for reward learning (i.e., inverse reinforcement learning~\citep{arora2021survey,adams2022survey}).
 Overall, the above modeling strategies are known in the field of psychometric theory~\citep{guilford1954psychometric} as ``paired comparisons'' where it is said that ``paired comparison methods generally give much more reliable results''~\citep{nunnally1994psychometric} for models of human preference expression and elicitation.